Older Adult Mental Health

 Depression and Anxiety as you age

-Our population in Australia like the rest of the world is ageing.
-Therefore we are living longer and our incidence and prevalence of diseases and health related conditions and concerns of these are also increasing.
+Our population in Australia, like the rest of the world, is ageing.
+Therefore, we are living longer, and our incidence and prevalence of diseases and health-related conditions and concerns about them are also increasing.

-In addition to the typical stressors common to everyone, older adults are more likely to be impacted upon by loneliness, increasing health concerns, isolation, loss of independence and psychological distress that are associated with health concerns affecting mobility, chronic pain, increasing frailty and falls risk, a loss of independence, change in role and life transition.
-Older adults also are more likely to encounter bereavement and loss of friends, family and pets.
+In addition to the typical stressors common to everyone, older adults are more likely to be impacted by loneliness, increasing health concerns, isolation, loss of independence, and psychological distress that are associated with health concerns affecting mobility, chronic pain, increasing frailty and fall risk, a loss of independence, a change in role, and life transition.
+Older adults are also more likely to experience bereavement and the loss of friends, family, and pets.

 Depression